Do you know someone who is having trouble paying their energy bills? Help is available!

 Low Income Home Energy Assistance Program (LIHEAP)

-For help paying your natural gas bill, the federal Low Income Home Energy Assistance Program (LIHEAP) helps customers in need with their heating expenses.
-Eligibility is based on household size and income.
-The LIHEAP enrollment period typically begins the second Tuesday in October and runs through the second Friday in November.
-Contact your local Department of Social Services for application and qualification information.
+The federal Low Income Home Energy Assistance Program (LIHEAP) helps those in need pay their heating expenses.
+They provide federally funded assistance to help with managing costs associated with home energy bills, energy crises and weatherization and energy-related minor home repairs.
+The annual enrollment period typically begins the second Tuesday in October and runs through the second Friday in November.

 Crisis Assistance is intended for emergency situations.
 It helps eligible households when fuel assistance or other resources cannot meet the need.
 Some examples of emergencies include: lack of heat, utility cut-off is imminent, and inoperable or unsafe heating equipment.
 Types of crisis assistance may include: payment of utility security deposit; purchase of portable space heater; purchase of primary home heating fuel; payment for emergency shelter; payment of primary heat utility bill; repair of heating equipment; replacement of heating equipment; and/or provision of supplemental heating equipment/maintenance.